-The First Lady combines her mental health initiative with her love of the arts by serving on the Art Advisory Committee for the Psychiatric Research Institute.
-Additionally, she welcomes the display of works by Arkansas artists in the State’s home and works with numerous organizations to promote Arkansas artists and artisans.
+In 2007, the Governor's first year in office, Ginger conducted a listening tour with families whose children suffer from mental illness, and she continues her involvement with the National Alliance on Mental Illness in Arkansas by chairing NAMI Walks each year.
+The First Lady combines her mental health initiatives with her love of the arts by serving on the Art Advisory Committee for the Psychiatric Research Institute.
+Additionally, she welcomes the display of artwork by Arkansas artists in the Governor's Mansion and works with numerous organizations to promote Arkansas artists and artisans.

 Ginger is currently involved with groups that share her goal of reducing childhood obesity.
 She served as honorary chair of the Natural Wonders Partnership Council, an Arkansas Children's Hospital group that addresses the health needs of children in our State.
 Ginger is working with other leaders to promote First Lady Michelle Obama's "Let's Move" initiative.
-She advocates the importance of maintaining a healthy diet and regular exercise when she visits school children.
+She promotes the importance of maintaining a healthy diet and regular exercise when she visits school children.